 There are some contraindications to eyebrow transplant, such as:

-Other contraindications to beard transplant are scarring alopecias or autoimmune alopecia areata, in which the body will continue to try and destroy the hair follicles.
-Lastly, not having enough donor supply of hairs to transplant is a contraindication to beard transplant surgery.
+Other contraindications to eyebrow transplant are scarring alopecias or autoimmune alopecia areata, in which the body will continue to try and destroy the hair follicles.
+Lastly, not having enough donor supply of hairs to transplant is a contraindication to eyebrow transplant surgery.

 The alternative treatments to an eyebrow hair transplant include: